 - Individual short-term disability insurance: This type of policy is just like its long-term disability partner, only it typically lasts for days and months rather than years.
 It also provides coverage for things like maternity leave and birth.

 Group Disability Income Insurance Plans (a.k.a.
 Employer-Sponsored Disability Plans)

 - Group short-term disability insurance: This type of policy is offered through your employer.
-That means your employer offers this coverage to the eligible group of employees to which you can choose to opt out.
-This policy will cover short-term disabilities, injuries, and illnesses normally between one and twelve months.
+That means your employer offers this coverage to the eligible group of employees, and you can choose to opt out.
+This policy will cover short-term disabilities, injuries, and illnesses, normally for between one and twelve months.
 It even covers pregnancy and birth-related leave.
 Normally this plan is also paid for by your employer, but not always.

 - Group long-term disability insurance: Another employer-sponsored disability insurance plan is group long-term disability.
 This plan is for the long haul and typically lasts for years, and even decades.
 It's also offered to the eligible group of employees, and you can opt in or out.

 Not only do many employers offer disability insurance, but the government does as well, on both the state and federal levels, with programs like:

 - Social Security Disability Insurance: This disability program is one you may have heard of a few times.
 But just in case you haven't, it's a federal payroll-funded disability plan run by the USA .
 Sounds important, doesn't it?